ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 - **If you compromise a Web admin always upload a webshell to get execute commands as the webserver (might have SE Impersonate)**
 - **Found Write Privileges on a Share , upload an INK file to steal Hashes (more details in share section)**
 - **If we find a WMI file , extract it locally and try getting the DPAPI encrypted Creds (More details in WMI/DPAPI section)**
+- **If we can't Crack the ASREP Hash , use it for Kerberoasting (Valid usernames needed , more info in Kerberoasting section)**
+- **If we can't crack an NTLMV2 Hash ,Relay it (Check Relay Section)**
+- **If we have Admin Over the CA Machine, Try ESC7 or Golden Certificate (check cert abuse section)**

 ### Without Credentials :